 When you offer to cosign a loan, you agree to share the responsibility of paying off the debt associated with that student loan.

-Your child is the primary borrower on the loan, but you agree to take on all payment obligations associated with the student loan if your child is unable to fulfill their commitment.
+Your student is the primary borrower on the loan, but you agree to take on all payment obligations associated with the student loan if the student is unable to fulfill their commitment.

-In other words, if your child defaults or cannot pay for any reason, you're legally obligated to satisfy the bill.
+In other words, if your student defaults or cannot pay for any reason, you're legally obligated to pay the loan.
 Use our NitroScore tool to forecast potential loan payments after graduation.

 See also: Here's EXACTLY How to Talk About the Cost of College With Your Child